Robust Clustering with Normal Mixture Models: A Pseudo $\beta$-Likelihood Approach

-Some of the other existing robust clustering algorithms based on finite gaussian mixture models include Punzo and McNicholas $(2016)$ \cite{punzo1}, Scrucca et al.~$(2016)$ \cite{mclust}, Banfield and Raftery $(1993)$ \cite{raftery} which mainly model the contaminated datasets with finite mixture Gaussian models (also non-Gaussian models in case of \cite{raftery}) and perform parameter estimation with subsequent data clustering and outlier detection.
+Some of the other existing robust clustering algorithms based on finite gaussian mixture models include \cite{punzo1}, \cite{mclust}, \cite{raftery} which mainly model the contaminated datasets with finite mixture Gaussian models (non-Gaussian models are also used, eg., \cite{raftery}) and perform parameter estimation with subsequent data clustering and outlier detection.

-Some information-theoretic methods for robust clustering and estimation have also been proposed.
-These methods are non-parametric and use density estimation techniques.
-Entropy, as a measure of uncertainty, is used as the criterion to detect the clusters.
-The work of Li et al.~$(2004)$ \cite{MEC1} proposed a minimum entropy clustering based on Parzen density estimation.
-Later, Vinh and Epps $(2010)$ \cite{MEC2} have proposed a kernel density based alternative clustering approach.
-Havrda-Charv$\acute{a}$t's structural $\alpha$ entropy is used in these methods which was axiomatically derived for classification purposes (Havrda and Charv$\acute{a}$t $(1967)$ \cite{alphaentropy}).

 Divergence based clustering procedures are also used to derive robust and efficient parametric clustering literature.
 Here, the clustering methods are based on robust estimation of the model parameters by minimizing suitable divergence measures (between probability density functions).
 The $\gamma$-divergence is one of those divergences which are utilized to build robust clustering tools.
-The $\gamma$-divergence was originally proposed by Jones et al. (2001) \cite{gamma2001} and was motivated by Fujishawa and Eguchi (2008) \cite{dpdjapan2008} through the $\gamma$-cross entropy.
-Two interesting robust clustering algorithms were proposed by utilizing the $\gamma$-divergence, viz., Chen et al.~$(2014)$\cite{gammaclust2} and Notsu et al.~$(2014)$ \cite{gammaclust1}.
+The $\gamma$-divergence was originally proposed by \cite{gamma2001} and was motivated later by \cite{dpdjapan2008} through the $\gamma$-cross entropy.
+Two interesting robust clustering algorithms were proposed by utilizing the $\gamma$-divergence, viz., \cite{gammaclust2} and \cite{gammaclust1}.
 The former developed a robust clustering algorithm by combining the $q$-Gaussian mixture model and minimum $\gamma$-divergence estimation procedure and applied the algorithm on cryo-EM data where the latter developed a hierarchical robust clustering algorithm by minimizing the $\gamma$-divergence.